PaulSchiretz/pgl-backup/README.md

 pgl-backup -target="/media/backup-drive/MyDocumentsBackup"
 ```

-The first run will copy all files into a `.../5ive_Backup_current` directory.
+The first run will copy all files into a `.../PGL_Backup_current` directory.
 Subsequent runs will update this directory.
-After 24 hours, the next run will first rename `5ive_Backup_current` to a timestamped archive (e.g., `5ive_Backup_2023-10-27-...`) and then create a new `current` backup.
+After 24 hours, the next run will first rename `PGL_Backup_current` to a timestamped archive (e.g., `PGL_Backup_2023-10-27-...`) and then create a new `current` backup.

 ## Usage and Examples